The 2019 proposal period is open. This years award value is $3500. Deadline to submit is 5:00 PM ET on May 24, 2019.

-- SECOORA will convene a 3-person review panel, which will include non-conflicted SECOORA members.
+- SECOORA will convene a 3-5 person review panel that includes SECOORA staff and members.
 The review panel will rank proposals based on their relevance to SECOORA’s mission and stakeholder needs and adherence to the instructions provided in this request for proposals.

 - All work must be completed no later than one year after receiving the award.

-The successful applicant will be notified no later than April 18, 2018.
+The successful applicant will be notified no later than July 2019.
 Funding will be distributed by SECOORA.
-For a graduate and undergraduate student recipient, funds will be managed by the awardee’s major professor, who must agree to serve as principal investigator on the project.
+For a graduate and undergraduate student recipient, funds distributed to the applicant’s university and will be managed by the awardee’s major professor, who must agree to serve as principal investigator on the project.
 Funding for early career professionals will be distributed to the applicant as a subcontract from SECOORA.